Manuelshub/Smart_booking/README.md

 ### Public Functions

 - `buy-ticket`: Enables users to purchase a ticket for the event
+-  `transfer-ticket`: Enables users to transfer a ticket to another address
 - `get-ticket-info`: Retrieves ticket information for a specific owner
 - `get-event-info`: Retrieves general information about the event
+- `check-ticket`: Checks if an address owns a ticket

 ## Usage